 - Pyramid: Pyramid skylights consist of 4 triangular pieces that come together to form a pyramid that protrudes from the roof.

-  on one end and open and close on command.
+end and open and close on command.

 - Flat This common skylight is simply a flat piece of glass or acrylic in the shape of a square or rectangle.

 - Dome: A domed skylight is similar to a flat skylight except that it is rounded up past the surface of the roof.